 Who's At Risk?

-Ringworm may occur in people of all ages, of all races, and of both sexes.
+Ringworm may occur in people of all ages, races / ethnicities, and sexes.

-- Women of child-bearing age who come into contact with infected children.
+- Pregnant individuals who come into contact with infected children.

-- People who have another tinea infection elsewhere on their bodies: tinea capitis (scalp), tinea faciei (face), tinea barbae (beard area), tinea cruris (groin), tinea pedis (feet), or tinea unguium (fingernails or toenails).
+- People who have another tinea infection elsewhere on their bodies, such as tinea capitis (ringworm of the scalp), tinea faciei (ringworm of the face), tinea barbae (ringworm of the beard area), tinea cruris (ringworm of the groin, or jock itch), tinea pedis (ringworm of the feet, or athlete’s foot), or tinea unguium (ringworm of the fingernails or toenails).

 - Athletes, especially those involved in contact sports.